3D Printed Kidneys: How Close Are We?

-Stem cells in 3D printing
+Stem cells in 3D printing organs

-Stem cells have already been used successfully to 3D print parts of more complex organs, liver and heart tissues.
+Stem cells have already been used successfully to 3D print parts of more complex organs, liver and heart tissue.
 However, these are only small tissues within the organ, rather than the entire functional system.

 This should not be seen as a failure.
 It’s actually a success — a functional prototype — to creating future human organs for transplant.